brascene/repeat-yt-portion/README.md

 ### Extension not appearing on YouTube

-1. Make sure you've created the icon files (see Installation step 2)
-2. Reload the extension in `chrome://extensions/`
+1. Reload the extension in `chrome://extensions/`
-3. Refresh the YouTube page (F5 or Cmd+R)
+2. Refresh the YouTube page (F5 or Cmd+R)
-4. Check browser console (F12) for error messages
+3. Check browser console (F12) for error messages

 ### Red button not visible